 More information about OIA requests

-Directory of Official Information – this directory contains contact details for all Government organisations covered by the Act and enables people to find out where exactly their requests for information should be made.
+The Ministry of Justice has published the Directory of Official Information.
+This contains contact details for all Government organisations covered by the Act and enables people to find out where exactly their requests for information should be made.

-State Services Commission – providing oversight and leadership to State services.
+The State Services Commission provides oversight and leadership to state services.